-All parents want their kids to be successful, and they do whatever it takes to prepare their kids for challenges in life ahead.
+A common and effective way to help your little one get a head start in life is to read to your child.
+All parents want their kids to be successful, and they do whatever it takes to prepare them for challenges in life ahead.

 So they give their children nutritious food, buy educational toys and select a preschool with a nurturing environment among the many other things they do.